Efficient Estimation of Structural Models via Sieves: A Motivating Example

 \subsection{Simulation Evidence}

 Consider $x_j \sim \text{Uniform}[0,\overline x]$ and $\theta_0 = 1$.
 For MLE, we use the bisection method to solve for the Lambert W function.
-For the two-step approach, we use local linear kernel regression and apply the optimal bandwidth estimated by cross validation.
-For the proposed method, we use the cubic spline explained in Appendix \ref{cubicbasis} and let $K=6$; the choice of $\omega$ follows the method that we propose later.
+We omit MPEC here for two reasons.
+First, we focus on the statistical properties rather than the computational time of the estimators.
+Second, MPEC is an alternative computational algorithm to MLE with identical statistical properties.
+For the two-step approach, we use local linear kernel regression and apply the optimal bandwidth chosen via cross validation.
+For the proposed method, we use the cubic spline explained in \citet{luo2018structural} and let $K=6$; the choice of $\omega$ follows the method that we propose later.
 We also provide the analytic gradient of the outer loop and the analytic gradient and Hessian of the inner loop maximization problem; see Appendix \ref{JHprice}.

-Table \ref{lambert} shows the simulation results of 1,000 replications with a sample size of 1,000.
-PSE, MLE, and NPL perform very similarly.
-In particular, PSE and MLE are almost identical in each replication.
-Figure \ref{figcompare} compares MLE and the iterations of NPL and PSE in a typical replication.\footnote{PSE usually converges in 2-4 iterations using our proposed choice of $\omega$.
-For better visualization in this figure, we increase $\log \omega$ in 7 equal steps to match the number of iterations of NPL.} While their earlier iterations could differ from MLE significantly, NPL and PSE both converge to a close neighbourhood of MLE.
+Table \ref{lambert} shows the simulation results of 1,000 replications with a sample size of 1,000. \SEES, MLE, and NPL perform very similarly.
+In particular, \SEES\ and MLE are almost identical in each replication.
+Figure \ref{figcompare} compares MLE and the iterations of NPL and \SEES\ in a typical replication.\footnote{\SEES\ usually converges in 2-4 iterations using our proposed choice of $\omega$.
+For better visualization in this figure, we increase $\log \omega$ in 7 equal steps to match the number of iterations of NPL.} While their earlier iterations could differ from MLE significantly, NPL and \SEES\ both converge to a close neighbourhood of MLE.

 In contrast, the two-step approach generates a larger bias and standard error.
 Alternatively, we can take the sample average in the second step.
 However, the noise in nonparametric estimates near boundaries deteriorates the estimates substantially.
 The median performs much better the mean.
 It is clear that the performance of the two-step estimator is affected by the first-stage nonparametric regression.